Happiness

 When the truth is dangerous, is it more worthwhile to hide the truth?
 If ignorance is bliss, and those of Orwell's 1984 are truly happy, how is it that we think truth should be revealed even when they make people unhappy?
 Truth isn't inherent in happiness and vica versa: Who is better, they who promote truth over happiness, or happiness over truth? [...]
 The adoption of doubt as a central tenet causes the above questions to become mute.

 Widespread acceptance of doubt makes truth not dangerous.
-Orwell's dystopia cannot occur if the populace continually doubt what they are told, and people cannot be happy if they know that what they believe appears to be dubious, ignorance cannot lead to bliss if doubt reigns.
-Neither is truth dangerous if previous truths are continually questioned, such as in science.
+Orwell's dystopia cannot occur if the populace continually doubt what they are told, and people cannot be happy if they know that what they believe appears to be dubious: ignorance cannot lead to bliss if doubt reigns.
+Neither is truth dangerous if >previous truths are continually questioned, such as in science.
 So who is better, they who promote truth, or happiness?
 Well those who promote doubt enlighten the path for both... so those who promote a particular truth, unless they also promote doubt, they are not doing good, because future truth then causes instability.
 Those who promote happiness, if they accidentally promote ignorance... they are also not doing good because truth then causes unhappiness.
-Only with an underlying theme of doubt can happiness be found.
+Only with an underlying theme of doubt can stable happiness be found.